Your Business Rates Bill Explained

 Unoccupied Property Rating

 Business rates are generally payable in respect of unoccupied non-domestic property.
 However, they are generally not payable for the first three months that a property is empty.
-This is extended to six months in the case of certain industrial premises.
-Certain other properties such as vacant listed buildings are not liable for business rates until they are reoccupied.
-Full details on exemptions can be obtained from your local authority or on Gov.UK - Apply for Business Rate Relief.
+This is extended to six months in the case of certain industrial premises, whilst certain other properties such as vacant listed buildings are not liable for business rates until they are reoccupied.
+Full details on exemptions can be obtained from your local authority or from gov.uk at Gov.UK - Apply for Business Rate Relief.

 Rate relief for businesses in rural areas

-Certain types of properties in a rural settlement with a population below 3,000 may be entitled to relief.
+Certain types of properties in a rural settlement with a population below 3,000 may be entitled to a discount.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
-An eligible ratepayer is entitled to relief at 100% of the full charge (50% being mandatory relief and 50% centrally funded discretionary relief).
+An eligible ratepayer is entitled to relief at 50% of the full charge whilst the local authority also has discretion to give further relief on the remaining bill.
+The 2016 Autumn Statement confirmed the doubling of rural rate relief from 50% to 100% from 1st April 2017.
+Local authorities are expected to use their local discount powers to grant 100% rural rate relief to eligible ratepayers.

 Information Supplied with Demand Notices